 Halloween is barely a blink away, will you be a ‘Sexy Swashbuckler’ in a snug corset and ruffled petticoat?
 Or a ‘Darling Dalmation’ in a furry micro mini dress with a floppy-eared headband?
-Or, perhaps, you’ll play ‘Nurse’ in a ludicrously short white wrap dress that veers so far south a bra is out of the question?
+Or, perhaps, you’ll play ‘Nurse’ in a white wrap dress that veers so far south a bra is out of the question?

 Anyone who has watched Mean Girls will know by heart the scene that perfectly sums up Halloween for the female half of the population.
 Lindsay Lohan’s character Cady knowingly says, ‘In the regular world, Halloween is when children dress up in costumes and beg for candy.
 In Girl World, Halloween is the one night a year when a girl can dress like a total slut and no other girls can say anything about it’.
 Feminism has come a long way, but there's still an abundance of sexy cats that come out for the 31st of October.
 That said, Halloween was about sex long before it was about chocolate and children.

-‘Slut-o-ween’ as it’s sometimes dubbed can trace it’s origins to the festival’s precursor, Samhain (SAH-win).
+In fact, Halloween can trace it’s origins to the festival’s precursor, Samhain (SAH-win).
 It’s said animal hides and the heads of livestock slaughtered ahead of this Gaelic festival were worn during the rituals.
 Sounds decidedly un-sexy.
 However, as the boundaries between the living and the dead blurred, so did the lines between genders.
 Young men would celebrate by dressing up as women and vice versa.

 Dress-up has a camp history of its own.
 From Venice’s debauched masquerades to the decadent costume balls of the French Court during the rule of Louis XVI and his wife Marie Antoinette, the history of fancy dress can’t be untangled from its sexy and salacious past.